JetBrains/teamcity-azure-agent/README.md

 ## Overview

-This repository contains plugins for Classic and Resource Manager deployment models.
+This repository contains plugins for Classic (obsolete) and Resource Manager deployment models.
-You can select an approriate plugin according to the [Microsoft deployment guidelines](https://azure.microsoft.com/en-us/documentation/articles/azure-classic-rm/).
+You can select an appropriate plugin according to the [Microsoft deployment guidelines](https://azure.microsoft.com/en-us/documentation/articles/azure-classic-rm/).

 ## Installation